 Our Regional Sales Manager and Design Manager make the presentation.
 Sending the team gives our client, the SVP of Supply Chain, and her colleagues all the support they need.
 Through our RSM’s long-standing relationship with the SVP of Supply Chain, we can predict and prepare for certain requirements.
 Our Design Manager demonstrates how the designs serve their goals, and to provide expertise for any of their questions.

 The only way to ensure we are doing our best work is to strive for continuous improvement.
 Are we pushing ourselves to develop new, creative packaging products and solutions?
 When a client asks us to take on this challenge, we embrace the opportunity!
 The design team talked about this project not just as a strategy session, but as a team building experience – an opportunity to improve cohesion, communication, and market knowledge.

 The SVP of Supply Chain tasked our team with innovating cost-neutral, sustainable packaging that offers consumers reusable storage functionality.
 Our design team provided two great ideas that turned into one winner.

 The new hybrid package design uses clamshells as the windows in a die-cut and perforated paperboard box.
-By working with Transparent Container as a single provider of all packaging components, our client saves money and time.
+By working with Rohrer as a single provider of all packaging components, our client saves money and time.
 We achieved sustainability by creating incorporating recyclable paperboard, and using recycled PET for the clamshell.
 The package includes several features to showcase and store the product.
 Using paperboard gives consumers a horizontal surface for storage and we added perforations for sizing.
 The windows and clamshells allow visibility and added storage features.
 Most importantly, consumers connect with the product through a new, successful packaging solution.

 Want to learn more ways you can develop innovative solutions for your product packaging?